Table of Contents

 Biomedical science job outlook in 2025 — things to know

-According to the Office for National Statistics (ONS), biomedical scientists in the UK earn an average annual salary of £49,268.
+According to the UK Earnings Explorer provided by the Office for National Statistics (ONS), biomedical scientists in the UK earn an average annual salary of £49,268.

 You can find information about the gender pay gap for biomedical scientists on the ONS’ website.